it-economics/itea-be/kata-instructions.md

 ### Conclusion

-By using application monitoring, you get a deeper understanding of their applications' behavior and optimize them for better performance, scalability, and security.
+By using application monitoring, you get a deeper understanding of your applications' behavior and optimize them for better performance, scalability, and security.